 How Many Days Per Week?:

-The majority of this plan features 6 days of training per week.
+The majority of this 50-mile training program features 6 days of training per week.

 One day of speed work is included in this plan; this is to improve your base running speed and your running economy.
 Essential for a competitive runner!